cloudmc-inc/rules/README.md

   - Pinging the enemy leader(s).

   *A war declaration is not valid unless these terms are fulfilled.*
-- **II.)** In order to declare war you need to have built 1 settlement every 2 weeks, this is checked by the staff team before the declaration is confirmed.
+- **II.)** In order to declare war you need to have built at least 2 medium-sized houses, this is checked by the staff team before the declaration is confirmed.
 - **III.)** The nation that gets declared on has 24 hours to confirm the war declaration, and present a list of soldiers.
 They have another 24 hours to either agree on the time and place suggested by the attacker, or present their own.
 Uninvolved administrators are responsible for deciding a time and place if there is no agreement.
 - **IV.)** Both sides need to agree at the point of war declaration if crystal pvp should be allowed or not in the war.
 Using end crystals, respawn anchors or any other explosive block (with the exception of conventional TNT) as a means to kill or damage people or ground during the battle all counts as crystal pvp.
-- **V.)** Inviting fighters in excess who have no other interest in the server is strictly prohibited, and will result in forced capitulation.

 **G2.
 War immunity.**
 - **I.)** If a nation was created by a player that has recently joined a world, such a nation may not be declared war on for 7 days.
 Nations founded afterwards are immune to war declarations for 5 days since the establishment of that nation.